 Scams may be damaging to the victims, but they are also damaging to the financial institution if they are mandated to reimburse all victims.
 It is therefore in a bank’s best interest to invest in technology to harden its defenses and strike back against scams.

-While this is a powerful method, there is a growing need for financial organizations to harden their defenses to stop and prevent these losses, and the best method to accomplish this is by taking a more contextual approach.
-Advanced analytics technology, like Contextual Decision Intelligence, which is underpinned by entity resolution and advanced analytics technology consolidate datapoints around people of interest to generate a single customer view and spot subtle patterns more quickly than a human investigator, therefore creating a fuller picture of risk.
+AI-powered technology, like Quantexa's Decision Intelligence Platform, which is underpinned by Entity Resolution and graph analytics technology, consolidates datapoints around people of interest to generate a single customer view and spot subtle patterns more quickly than a human investigator.
+This process creates a fuller picture of risk.

 • Faster hidden risk detection by improving detection rates and uncovering previously undetected fraud